+Have you ever wondered how to boost and better your digestive health?
 Ever wonder what it would be like to have a magic switch to turn your digestion on or off?
-Imagine if you could actually control your body’s ability to digest, metabolize and assimilate food.
-Well guess what?
-You do.
+Well, guess what?

-Our nervous system has 2 primary aspects to it that are crucial to understand to understand:
+Our nervous system has two primary aspects that are crucial to our understanding:

-- The Sympathetic Nervous System – also known as “fight or flight” response and
+- The Sympathetic Nervous System – also known as the “fight or flight” response

-- The Parasympathetic Nervous System – also knows as “rest and digest” response.
+- The Parasympathetic Nervous System – also known as the “rest and digest” response

 They each have a powerful and essential function, as you might imagine.

 Our sympathetic nervous system kicks in whenever we‘re experiencing any kind of real or perceived threat.
-If fear, real or imagined shows up in your thoughts or environment – being chased by a bear or running late for a plane, or the never ending to-do list full of urgent deadlines — or even judging ourselves for eating all that cake – we activate our Fight/Flight response and shift into a stress response.
+If fear, real or imagined shows up in your thoughts or environment – being chased by a bear or running late for a plane, or the never-ending to-do list full of urgent deadlines — or even judging ourselves for eating all that cake – we activate our fight or flight response and shift into a stress response.

 Here at the Institute for the Psychology of Eating, we often discuss these 3 strategies that will promote digestive wellness by shifting your body into the physiologic relaxation response.

-Unless you’re choking or sick, few of us really pay attention to our breath and its connection to our mood and emotions.
-So before you begin eating, take one minute to breath fully, gently and slowly.
+Unless you’re choking or sick, few of us really pay attention to our breathing and its connection to our mood and emotions.
+So before you begin eating, take one minute to breathe fully, gently, and slowly.
 Bring yourself to your body, sitting there at the table.
-Be committed to be being nowhere else and begin breathing with the intention of relaxing and becoming fully present.
+Be committed to being nowhere else and begin breathing with the intention of relaxing and becoming fully present.
 This is the fastest way to shift our bodies into a more relaxed state.
-Isn’t it about time we paid more heed to the power of our breath?
+Isn’t it about time we paid more heed to the power of our breathing?